 Want a better smile?
 Start in the kitchen.
-Crunchy fruits and vegetables like celery, carrots, and apples are natural teeth whiteners.
+Over time, eating crunchy fruits and vegetables like celery, carrots, and apples can help keep your teeth white.
 They trigger your mouth to make saliva, which washes away food particles so they can't stain teeth.
 Strawberries have an enzyme that acts like natural bleach.
 Broccoli has minerals that form a film on teeth so pigments from other foods won’t stain them.

 Watch Your Drinks

 Anything that stains a white shirt -- like coffee, tea, or cola -- can also stain your teeth.
 If you drink gallons of the stuff every day, try to cut back.
-And, rinse your mouth with water when you're finished drinking.
+And, rinse your mouth with water when you're finished.
 Do you like wine?
 Red wine can stain your teeth, but white wine can wear away enamel, causing long-term damage.
 The damage can be made even worse if you brush right after drinking, when the outer covering is weakened.
 Try to wait half an hour before brushing.

 Makeup Tips for Whiter Teeth

 Brighten your smile with easy makeup tips.
 Slick on a lipstick or gloss in a shade like cherry red, wine, berry, plum, or rosy pink.
 The blue-based or pink-based undertones will minimize any yellowish tones in your teeth.
 Try a lip-plumping formula for a fuller pout.
 Ingredients like cinnamon and mint boost blood flow to the lips.
 A self-tanner will make the whites of your teeth pop, and heighten the whites of your eyes, too!